jsenv/core/docs/assets_and_workers.md

 ## Content from CDN

 External urls are kept intact.
-In the following HTML, jsenv keep url to roboto font intact during dev and in the build files.
+In the following HTML, jsenv keeps url to roboto font intact during dev and in the build files.

 ```html
 <!DOCTYPE html>